Where is the University of Colorado School of Dental Medicine?

 Patients are accepted for treatment based on the type and difficulty of treatment needed as well as the availability of students.
 Patient applications will remain on file for SIX months.
 Patients who are appointed for screening will have an interview and preliminary clinical evaluation to determine potential assignment to a student.
 Preliminary acceptance at the screening in no way obligates the School of Dental Medicine to provide dental treatment, or assures the patient of assignment to a student for treatment.
 NO TREATMENT WILL BE PROVIDED AT THE SCREENING APPOINTMENT.

-To save time on your first visit, you can download and fill out our Dental and Medical History Form.
-Bring this with you to your screening appointment.5
+To save time on your first visit, you can download and fill out our Dental and Medical History Form and our Patient Information Form.
+Bring these with you to your screening appointment.5

 How long will the screening appointment take?